Chia Wei Wade Hsu

 - 2010, Bachelor's Degree, Physics, Wesleyan University

-Wade Hsu will join the USC Ming Hsieh Department of Electrical Engineering as an Assistant Professor in August 2019.
-He received his B.A. (with high honors) in physics and mathematics from Wesleyan University, carried out his Ph.D. work at Harvard University and at the Massachusetts Institute of Technology, and was a postdoctoral fellow in applied physics at Yale University.
+Wade Hsu joined the USC Ming Hsieh Department of Electrical and Computer Engineering in August 2019.
+He received his B.A. with high honors in physics and mathematics from Wesleyan University, and carried out his Ph.D. work at Harvard University and at the Massachusetts Institute of Technology.
+Before coming to USC, he was a postdoctoral fellow in applied physics at Yale University.

-Dr. Hsu has co-authored over 40 papers (including multiple published in Nature and Science), with over 2000 citations and an h-index of 20.
+Dr. Hsu has co-authored over 40 papers, with over 2000 citations and h-index over 20.
 He holds 5 granted patents and is serving as a research advisor for a start-up company Lux Labs.
 His work has been featured in scientific magazines and the media such as Nature, Scientific American, Physics Today, BBC News, Huffington Post, and CNET.

 Dr. Hsu works on photonics in complex systems, where physics and applications meet.
 He has pioneered new ways to confine light in nanophotonic structures and to control wave propagation in scattering media, as well as inventing transparent displays based on resonant scattering.

 His group employs a combination of experimental, numerical, and analytical techniques.
 The common experimental tools include optical characterizations, wavefront shaping with spatial light modulators (to synthesize customized light fields), and nanofabrication (to create tailored photonic structures).
-First-principles electromagnetic simulations, some developed within the group, are used extensively to guide and to supplement the experiments.
-A variety of analytical treatments—such as coupled-mode theory, random matrix theory, and diagrammatic methods—provide simple (yet often quantitative) insights.
+First-principles electromagnetic simulations, many developed within the group, are used extensively to guide the experiments and to extract information that cannot be directly measured.
+A variety of analytical treatments--such as coupled-mode theory, random matrix theory, and diagrammatic methods--are also used to build minimal (yet often accurate) models that reveal essential insights.

-Current interests include wave propagation in disordered and complex media, computational imaging, bound states in the continuum, non-Hermitian photonics, topological photonics, optical computing, photonic crystals, plasmonics, metamaterials and metasurfaces, and computational electromagnetics.
+Current and recent interests include wave propagation in complex systems, imaging in scattering media, bound states in the continuum, non-Hermitian photonics, topological photonics, optical computing, photonic crystals, plasmonics, metamaterials and metasurfaces, and computational electromagnetics.

 - 2017 Blavatnik Regional Award for Young Scientists Finalist